S-Stephen/sms67-rota/test/integration/controllers/README.md

 * Manager can action swap request (by selecting either requested or requester)
 * Manager can decline swap request (by selecting either requested or requester)

-### Not convered by integrations
+### Not covered by integrations

-* When sesisons have been created / updated the informatiom is pushed through to the summary pages (without refreshing pages)
+* When sessions have been created / updated the informatiom is pushed through to the summary pages (using ws, without refreshing pages)